someengineering/resoto.com/blog/2022/12-23-what-we-can-learn-from-history/index.md

 # highlight-end
 ```

-It is also interesting to count the number of changes based on the type of change.
-Let's see how many resources have been created, updated or deleted in the last week:
+We can also count changes by type to see how many resources have been created, updated, and deleted in the last week:

 ```bash title="How many resources have been created, updated or deleted in the last week"
 > history --after 7d | count /change